Hamr (folklore): Norse mythology

 Among the Æsir, Freyja's falcon hamr is the most talked about.
 She sometimes lent it to other gods when they needed to travel into the world.
 The giants Þjazi and Suttungr had an eagle hamr.
-Loki infamously could transform into various creatures, infamously a mare (a female horse), upon which he became pregnant with the eight legged horse Sleipnir.
-Odin infamously likes to disguise as an old man, which may or may not be a hamr.
+Loki could transform into various creatures, infamously a mare (a female horse), upon which he became pregnant with the eight-legged horse Sleipnir.
+Odin infamously likes to disguise himself as an old man, which may or may not be a hamr.
 It could also be that he magically disguises as himself, granting the ability that no one recognizes him.

-The Sigurd-saga infamously feature several characters who shapeshift, such as Otr (lit.
-'Otter'), who is shifted into an otter when he is killed, Andvari, who is shifted into a fish, and Fafnir, who shifts into a dragon to guard his trasure.
+The Sigurd-saga infamously features several characters who shapeshift, such as Otr (lit.
+'Otter'), who is shifted into an otter when he is killed, Andvari, who is shifted into a fish, and Fafnir, who shifts into a dragon to guard his trasures.